EMDR Therapy: Treatment For Trauma, Anxiety, And PTSD In The UK

 - Narrative exposure therapy

-EMDR is an approach to trauma therapy developed in the 1980s.
+EMDR is an approach to therapy developed in the 1980s.
 The approach has two key goals: to desensitize the person from the intensity of their traumatic memory and to help them reprocess the memory so it causes less distress going forward.
-EMDR is recommended as one of the treatment options for PTSD by the UK’s National Institute for Health and Care Excellence (NICE) and other authoritative bodies.
+EMDR is one form of therapy recommended as one of the treatment options for PTSD by the UK’s National Institute for Health and Care Excellence (NICE) and other authoritative bodies.

 In an EMDR session, a therapist may ask the person questions to invite them to relive the memory of their trauma.
 While they are recalling memories out loud, they may be asked to engage in some form of bilateral stimulation, such as engaging in rapid eye movement to follow a light that moves from side to side or allowing alternating tapping on their hands.
 Researchers believe that this combination may stimulate a person's brain to fully process the memory, which may help them work toward healing.